COGSLLC/civicjournal-time/README.md

 ## License

-This project is licensed under the [Specify License Here - e.g., MIT License or Apache 2.0].
-See the `LICENSE` file for details.
+This project is licensed under the AGPL-3.0 for open-source use; contact about commercial licensing See the `LICENSE` file for details.